A-Cheong/IED-Pacman/README.md

 ### Testing code

+Testing library is **JUnit4**.

-Depending on your IDE, ensure that your run configuration is set to JUnit.
+Depending on your IDE, ensure that your run configuration is set to JUnit and that the proper class name is used for that specific setting.

+All JUnit test code is located within the "tests" folder.
 ## Authors

 * **Alex Cheong** - *Initial work* - [A-Cheong](https://github.com/A-Cheong)